aboutcode-org/aboutcode-toolkit/docs/source/specification.rst

 -   The file "httpd-2.4.3.tar.gz" was originally downloaded from http://archive.apache.org/dist/httpd/httpd-2.4.3.tar.gz
 -   In the same directory, "apache-2.0.LICENSE" and "httpd.NOTICE" are files that contain respectively the license text and the notice text for this component.
 -   This component is licensed under "apache-2.0"
+-   The license for this component is defined in the SPDX License List at https://spdx.org/licenses/Apache-2.0.html

 Specification
 =============